 6. Manage Major Home Appliances

 Even if you use energy-efficient appliances, you still should not overuse them.
-Try to avoid using heater excessively in winters by keeping your thermostat at a lower setting.
-Installing a programmable thermostat is an incredible energy efficient home upgrade.
+Try to avoid using the heater excessively in winters by keeping your thermostat at a lower setting.
+Installing a programmable thermostat is one of the biggest energy-efficient home upgrades.
 Consider swapping out any appliances that aren’t Energy Star certified.